apache/apisix/docs/en/latest/plugins/opentelemetry.md

 The `opentelemetry` Plugin can be used to report tracing data according to the [OpenTelemetry specification](https://opentelemetry.io/docs/reference/specification/).

-The Plugin only supports binary-encoded [OLTP over HTTP](https://opentelemetry.io/docs/reference/specification/protocol/otlp/#otlphttp).
+The Plugin only supports binary-encoded [OTLP over HTTP](https://opentelemetry.io/docs/reference/specification/protocol/otlp/#otlphttp).

 ## Attributes